Already A Big?

 Youth Mentoring Services

 Our program matches children between the ages of 6 and above with caring adult role-models.
-Bigs and Littles meet in the community to do things they enjoy, 3-4 times a month for a minimum of one year.
+Bigs and Littles meet in the community to do things they enjoy, 3-4 times a month, a majority of meetings in person, for at least one year.

 As the relationship grows and strengthens, it offers much more than emotional support to children in challenging circumstances.
 Mentorship also gives Littles the chance to enjoy new experiences, discover new interests, develop new skills and abilities, and gain a greater appreciation for their own potential.
 Bigs help Littles envision hopeful possibilities for their future and develop the confidence and sense of self-empowerment they need to pursue them.